mapbox/asset-tracking/README.md

 }
 ```

-You can pass any other propertie you like, but the listed ones are required.
+You can pass any other properties you like, but the listed ones are required.

 ### Visualizing Data